yizhongw/mail-exec/README.md

 	```
 	copy mail-exec.rc.example etc/mail-exec.rc
 	```

-	**Note: ** The send_from email address must be same as your authorization email address configured at `/etc/ssmtp/ssmtp.conf`
+	*Note: *  Change the the setting in `.rc` file.
+The send_from email address must be same as your authorization email address configured at `/etc/ssmtp/ssmtp.conf`

 ### Usage
 * Now you can execute your command with mail-exec as prefix: